openandclose/tosixinch/docs/intro.rst

 It has pre and post hooks for each (sequential) actions.
-For each, users can call external commands or python modules, adding or bypassing some of the script's capabilities.
+For each, users can call external commands or python modules, adding or bypassing some of the program's capabilities.
 `Hookcmds <topics.html#hookcmds>`__.

 As a last resort, it can print out file names to be created.
 They are determined uniquely given url inputs.
-So that users can do some of the script's jobs outside of the script.
+So that users can do some of the program's jobs outside of the program.
 `commandline: printout <commandline.html#cmdoption-printout>`__.

 A basic bash completion script is included.